tagsysx/Prism/docs/RAY_TRACING_DESIGN.md

 This document outlines the design and implementation of the discrete electromagnetic ray tracing system for the Prism project.
 The system implements an efficient voxel-based ray tracing approach that combines discrete radiance field modeling with advanced optimization strategies to achieve both accuracy and computational efficiency.

-The core concept is that the system computes **RF signal strength** $S_{\text{ray}}$ at the base station's antenna from each direction, which includes both amplitude and phase information of the electromagnetic wave.
+The core concept is that the system computes **complex RF signals** $S_{\text{ray}}$ at the base station's antenna from each direction, which includes both amplitude and phase information of the electromagnetic wave. **Critical Design Principle**: All ray tracing computations maintain complex number representation throughout the entire pipeline - from neural network outputs to final signal accumulation.
+Only during loss computation are complex signals converted to real values for MSE calculation.
 A key architectural advantage is that **ray tracing operations are independent**, enabling efficient parallelization using CUDA or multi-threading for significant performance acceleration.

 ## 1. Core Design